COVIDWarriors/covid19_protocols/README.md

   - **Custom mix:** generates a multi pipetting function in one same well with the number of repetitions required.
   - **Move volume multichannel:** moves volumes of liquid from one source to a destination with upgraded parameters as a prior rinse to the aspiration, blows out at the end, pipette position (X,Y) dynamic modification and touch tip if requested.
   - **Distribute custom:** distributes a certain volume of reactive within multiple wells with air gap parameters and disposal selection.
-  - **Calculate height:** calculates the height from which the pipette must aspirate the reactive taking into account the remaining volume in the source well, by minimizing the tip wetting to avoid droplets.
+  - **Calculate height:** calculates the height from which the pipette must aspirate the reactive taking into account the remaining volume in the source well as well as minimizing the tip wetting to avoid droplets.
 At the same time, if no volume is left in the tube, it will move its sourcing position to the next well defined as a source.

 - **General code structure:** coding has been structured as in the protocol diagrams by splitting in very concise steps, fed by the previously defined functions, and controlled by a dictionary type variable which will activate or deactivate the tasks, easing the debugging and fine tunning process of the robot.